voken1000g/upgrade/README.md

 You are holding old (deprecated) Voken/Voken2.0?
 Read this first.

-Then, visit the dedicated dApp:<br>
+Then, visit the dedicated dApp (fully open-sourced in this repo):<br>
 [https://voken1000g.github.io/upgrade][dApp]

 Please visit with your **Chrome/Firefox** browser with the **MetaMask** extension,